pingcap/blog/embracing-newsql-why-we-chose-tidb-over-mongodb-and-mysql.md

 * Big data ecosystem
 * Horizontal scalability, without intrusion into the application

 Viewing these requirements, we knew that NoSQL wouldn't be an option.
-To address massive amounts of data, NoSQL is designed to be “[basically available, soft state, eventual consistency](https://www.techopedia.com/definition/29164/basically-available-soft-state-eventual-consistency-base) (BASE)“—just the opposite of ACID.
+To address massive amounts of data, NoSQL is designed to be "[basically available, soft state, eventual consistency](https://www.techopedia.com/definition/29164/basically-available-soft-state-eventual-consistency-base) (BASE)"—just the opposite of ACID.
 The lack of an ACID transactional capability limits the use scenarios of MongoDB, as well as other NoSQL databases.
 Besides, NoSQL doesn't support SQL, so we can't reuse the rich resources accumulated by other RDBMSs in the past few decades.

 Bearing these in mind, we started the quest for the ideal database.
 And that's when TiDB was brought to our attention.